Join Us Online or In Person

-St. Michael's will be resuming public worship services on Sunday, May 31st, with continued streaming of services online.
+St. Michael's has resumed public worship services on Sunday (with social distancing and masks recommended but not required), with continued streaming of services online.
 Contact us at firstname.lastname@example.org if you'd like to join our worship service through Zoom or to learn more about the restrictions and safety precautions we're taking as we resume weekly gatherings.

 "The Church is the new creation, it is life and joy, it is the sacramental fellowship in which we share the ultimate purpose of God, made real for us now in our hearing the Word and sharing the Sacrament."